Higher education qualifications

 The anabin database can be found on the website of the Central Office for Foreign Education (ZAB).
 Instructions for using the anabin database can be found under “Further information”.

 If all documents are complete and available, the Statement of Comparability generally takes three months.
-The Statement of Comparability costs €200 and each subsequent certificate costs €100.
-The application form and further information about the Statement of Comparability are available on the ZAB website.
+The Statement of Comparability costs 208 euros, a replacement certificate 104 euros.
+In the event of cancellation, up to 50 percent of the costs will be charged.
+This is 20 euros up to a maximum of 104 euros.
+The digital application form and further information about the Statement of Comparability are available on the ZAB website.

 The entries in the anabin database and the Statement of Comparability do not replace the recognition procedure for regulated professions.